 Yet this is precisely the sound that many, even most, audiophiles would find perfectly fine.
 There are many reasons for this, but one of the main ones has to be that they have never heard a truly amazing reissue, the kind we sell.
 Had they heard such a pressing they would be in a much better position to weigh the pros and cons of both.

 This is why we do shootouts.
-Every pressing has the potential to show you some quality you can’t hear any other way, some aspect of the sound you would not even know was possible.
+Every pressing has the potential to show you some quality you can’t hear on any other, some aspect of the sound you would not even know could possibly exist.

-Super Hot and especially White Hot pressings — on the right equipment — have the ability to put you in the presence of a recording you had no idea could exist.
+Super Hot and especially White Hot pressings — on the right equipment — have the ability to put you in the presence of a recording with sound beyond what you thought was possible.
 Happens to us every week.